1984 Copa del Rey final

 The 1984 Copa del Rey final was the 82nd final of the Copa del Rey.
 The final was played at Santiago Bernabéu Stadium in Madrid, on 5 May 1984, being won by Athletic Bilbao, who beat Barcelona 1–0.
-The match is well known due to a huge brawl between players at the end of the game.
+The match is well known due to a huge brawl between players at the end of the game which resulted in the multi-month suspension of three players from each side (including Diego Maradona).